 - Guests: Will you have elderly guests traveling with you on your RV?
 If so, avoid choosing low-profile portable toilets.
 Otherwise, they’ll be too uncomfortable for your guests to use.
 So, make sure you’re looking for descriptions that read, “high profile,” and pay attention to the product’s dimensions.

 - Travel plans: Where are you traveling, and for how long?
 The longer your trip is, the more difficult it might be to find dumping stations.
 Therefore, it might be necessary to purchase a spare tank.

+Okay, now that you’ve got the basics down, let’s get into our recommendations.
 Here are our top picks for the best toilets for your RV.